 - Help students improve their English skills and participate in many fun games as part of your cultural exchange projects

-- Visit local family homes to learn about how people in rural communities live
+- Visit a local food production business to learn about entrepreneurship in rural communities

-- Visit a local tailor to design and make you a unique outfit made from traditional fabrics
+- Meet a local tailor to design and make you a unique outfit made from traditional fabrics

 - Go on a game drive to spot some of the Big Five in Mikumi National Park